Upper-Division CSU GE Courses

 Introduction to theory, research, and practice pertaining family nursing.
 This course will include an exploration of the current theoretical foundation of family nursing, elements of family assessment, cultural diversity among families and nursing practice associated with family health patterns, health promotion, and interventions.

-NURS 490 Transition to Nursing Practice Seminar (1 units)
+NURS 490 Transition to Nursing Practice Seminar (1 unit)

 Clinical decision making in a variety of patient care situations and case scenarios with emphasis on utilization of the steps of the nursing care process.
 Reviews the essentials of assessment, nursing diagnosis, goal setting, implementation and evaluation in multiple health deviations and across the life span.

-Designed for the accelerated nursing student to work in a clinical setting and enhance clinical skills under the supervision of a clinical preceptor as a role model.
+Enhancement of clinical skills in acute care settings.
+Designed for the generic nursing student to work in a clinical setting under the supervision of a clinical preceptor and to reinforce clinical skills.